Main Content

 Description

-The Magic Formula Tire Force and Torque block implements the combined slip steady-state magic formula model and can optionally include turn slip effects [1].
-The block applies force and torque to the follower frame.
-You can use the block for tires that have square-like cross-sections.
-For example, you can use the block for the tires of passenger cars, trucks, and off-road vehicles.
+The Magic Formula Tire Force and Torque block implements the combined slip steady-state Magic Formula model and can optionally include turn slip effects [1].
+You can use the block for tires that have square-like cross-sections, such as the tires of passenger cars, trucks, and off-road vehicles.

 The block calculates only the tire force and torque.
 To model the geometry and inertia properties of the tire, you must use a solid block, such as the Cylindrical Solid block.
-The magic formula tire model assumes that car tires are disks, as shown in the diagram.
+The Magic Formula tire model assumes that tires are disks, as shown in the diagram.

-The B port, which represents the surface that the tire contacts, must be connected to an Infinite Plane or Grid Surface block.
-The contact surface can move or be fixed relative to the world frame.
-The F port represents the tire and the follower frame is located at the center of the tire.
-You can use the con port to indicate whether the tire and the surface have a valid contact.
+The signal output by the con port indicates whether the tire and the contact surface have a valid contact.
 If the tire and the surface are not in contact or the contact is not valid, all sensed outputs, such as the tire force, tire torque, and slip angle, become zero.

 Ports